Neurology Diversity in Training Scholarship Program

-Applications for VSAS will be accepted from prospective fourth-year medical students (or students in their final year of medical school) at the time they are applying for electives through the Student Affairs Office at the David Geffen School of Medicine at UCLA.
+Applications for VSLO will be accepted from prospective fourth-year medical students (or students in their final year of medical school) at the time they are applying for electives through the Student Affairs Office at the David Geffen School of Medicine at UCLA.
 Interested applicants are also encouraged to directly contact UCLA Neurology with questions.
 Medical students meeting the following criteria are encouraged to apply:

 - All students with a commitment to efforts fostering workforce diversity in healthcare professions are encouraged to apply, in particular, those coming from groups that are underrepresented in medicine (UIM)